-The Health Resources and Services Administration (HRSA), Federal Office of Rural Health Policy (FORHP) is accepting applications for fiscal year (FY) 2018 Rural Health Network Development Planning Program.
-The purpose of this program is to promote the planning and development of healthcare networks in order to: (i) achieve efficiencies; (ii) expand access to, coordinate, and improve the quality of essential health care services; and (iii) strengthen the rural health care system as a whole.
+The Health Resources and Services Administration (HRSA) is accepting applications for fiscal year (FY) 2020 Rural Health Network Development Planning Program.
+The purpose of this program is to promote the planning and development of health care networks to: (i) achieve efficiencies; (ii) expand access to, coordinate, and improve the quality of essential health care services; and (iii) strengthen the rural health care system as a whole.
+The FY2020 President's Budget does not request funding for this program.
+This notice is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
+You should note that this program may be cancelled prior to award.

 Funding Opportunity Title: Rural Health Network Development

 Planning Program

-Funding Opportunity Number: HRSA-18-034
+Funding Opportunity Number: HRSA-20-026

-Due Date for Applications: February 23, 2018
+Due Date for Applications: November 29, 2019

-Anticipated Total Annual Available FY \$2,000,000
+Anticipated Total Annual Available \$2,000,000

-2018 Funding:
+FY 2020 Funding:

-Estimated Number and Type of Awards: Up to 20 grants
+Estimated Number and Type of Award(s): Up to 20 grants

 Estimated Award Amount: Up to \$100,000 per year

 Cost Sharing/Match Required: No

-Project Period/Period of Performance: July 1, 2018 through June 30, 2019
+Period of Performance: July 1, 2020 through

+June 30, 2021

 (1 year)

 Eligible Applicants: To be eligible to receive a grant under

-this subsection, an entity - (A) shall be a
+this subsection, an entity -

-rural public or rural nonprofit private
+(A) shall be a rural public or rural

+nonprofit private entity;

-entity; (B) shall represent a network
+(B) shall represent a network composed

-composed of participants - (i) that include
+of participants - (i) that include 3 or more

-3 or more health care providers; and (ii)
+health care providers; and (ii) that may be

-that may be nonprofit or for-profit entities;
+nonprofit or for-profit entities; and

-and (C) shall not previously have
+(C) shall not previously have received a

-received a grant under this subsection
+grant under this subsection (other than a

-(other than a grant for planning activities)
+grant for planning activities) for the same

-for the same or a similar project.
-See
+or a similar project.

-Section III-1 of this notice of funding
+See Section III.1 of this notice of funding

-opportunity (NOFO), formerly known as

-the funding opportunity announcement
+opportunity (NOFO) for complete

-(FOA), for complete eligibility information.
+eligibility information.